John I. Pitt: Education and career

 Michael Vincent Tracey, who was the Chief of the CSIRO Division of Food Research from 1967 to 1978, asked Pitt to systematically monitor the mycotoxins threatening food safety.
-Pitt used many fungal cultures obtained from NRRL during his postdoctoral fellowship to establish at CSIRO a yeast and mould collection, which by the year 2021 had about 6000 specimens.
-The fungal collection is officially known as the FRR culture collection and has major importance in food and industrial applications.
-The FRR culture collection is particularly strong in Penicillium and Aspergillus species and their related teleomorphs.
-The collection contains what might be the world's most comprehensive collection of xerophilic fungi.
+Pitt used many fungal cultures obtained from NRRL during his postdoctoral fellowship to establish a yeast and mold collection at CSIRO, which by the year 2021 had about 6000 specimens.
+The fungal collection is officially known as the FRR culture collection and is of major importance in food and industrial applications.
+The FRR culture collection includes Penicillium and Aspergillus species and their related teleomorphs.
+The collection also contains xerophilic fungi.
 The collection is the basis for Pitt's book The Genus Penicillium and its teleomorphic States Eupenicillium and Talaromyces (Academic Press, 1980) and the book Fungi and Food Spoilage (Academic Press, 1985), coauthored by Ailsa Diane Hocking.
-The book extensively describes fungal species that cause spoilage of fruits and vegetables, as well as fungal species implicated in spoilage of dairy foods, meats, cereals, nuts, and oilseeds.
-By 2023 Fungi and Food Spoilage went through 4 editions and was cited over 5800 times.
+The book extensively describes fungal species that cause spoilage of fruits and vegetables.

-From the 1970s to 1990s, Pitt and Hocking did pioneering research on methods for isolating and identifying foodborne fungi, as well as their physiology and ecology.
+From the 1970s to 1990s, Pitt and Hocking did pioneer research on methods for isolating and identifying foodborne fungi, as well as their physiology and ecology.
 The main focus of the research was on xerophilic fungi.
 Pitt and Hocking did research for the Australian Centre for International Agricultural Research (ACIAR) on the fungi and mycotoxins that occur in food commodities from Indonesia and Southeast Asia.
-Pitt became a leading authority on the specific fungi that produce specific mycotoxins.
+Pitt became a leading authority on mycotoxins.
 In the 1980s he investigated the role of the environment in problems with aflatoxin in peanuts grown in Australia.
-He pioneered biocontrol by competitive exclusion (replacing toxigenic fungal strains by non-toxigenic fungal strains) for controlling aflatoxin formation in peanuts and maize.
-Pitt with three collaborators discovered in 1986 the species Aspergillus pisci (called by them Polypaecilum pisce).
+He pioneered biocontrol by competitive exclusion (replacing toxigenic fungal strains by non-toxigenic fungal strains) to control aflatoxin formation in peanuts and maize.
+In 1986, Pitt and three collaborators discovered the species Aspergillus pisci (first named Polypaecilum pisce).